Piparpati Parchrauwa

-Piparpati Pachrauta is a village (ward) belongs to Pachrauta Municipality in Bara District of Narayani Zone of Province 2.
-In south there is Border of India with East Champaran of Bihar State while in North Bishunpur (Ward No. 6) of same Pachrauta Municipality and in east Bairiya with some Border of India with East Champaran of Bihar State while in West Beldari Inarwa (Ward No. 5) of same Pachrauta Municipality.
+Piparpati Pachrauta is a village (ward) belongs to Pachrauta Municipality in Bara District of Madhesh Province.
+In south there is Border of India with East Champaran of Bihar State while in North Bishunpur (Ward No. 6) of same Pachrauta Municipality and in east Bairiya with some Border of India with East Champaran of Bihar State while in West Beldari Inarwa (Ward No. 5) and Pakadiya (Ward No.6)of same Pachrauta Municipality.
 Piparpati Pachrauta is good enough in access of natural resources that includes diverse flora, fauna, fresh water river, community forests, community garden and plain fertile for agriculture.
-Also, a great access of manmade resources like dam (nahar) water supply for irrigation and almost 24 hrs X 7 days electricity in all over the agricultural lands for irrigation of these land.
+Also, a great access of manmade resources like Dam (Nahar) water supply for irrigation and almost 24 hrs X 7 days electricity in all over the agricultural lands for irrigation of these land.

 Education

 The overall literacy rate (for population age 5 years and above) increased from 60.5% in 2005 to 90.9% in 2017.
 The male literacy rate was 98.1% compared to the female literacy rate of 75.3%.
 There is one Government School near market, where studying up to Bachelor degree in Education (B.Ed), and Intermediate in Education (I.Ed) and also very soon there will be start Science and Mathematics.

 There is one Government School (Shree Nepal Rastiya Secondary School Piparpati) near Piparpati market, where studying up to Bachelor degree in Education (B.Ed), and Intermediate in Education (I.Ed) and also very soon there will be start Science and Mathematics.
-From last 4 (Four) Years, 2016 in this also a Technical Education class is in the process.
+From last 10(Ten) Years, since 2016 there is also a Technical Education(Computer Engineering) class is in the process.
 This Technical Education class Verify and monitored by CTEVT Nepal.
 The course start form class 9th to 12th (Full 4 year Computer Engineering Course).